-Firstly, Mutant doesn't entirely refer to the groups the set serves, it exists partly to make a jab at the Unicode Consortium - the 'Unicode Standard' when it comes to emoji.
+Firstly, Mutant doesn't entirely refer to the groups the set serves, it exists partly to make a jab at the Unicode - who make the 'Unicode Standard'.
 It also reflects the nature of the emoji set itself, which is itself a 'mutation' of Unicode Standard.

 While this does also refer to the fact that the emoji set is designed with special consideration for people often considered weird (or worse) in society, I use 'mutant' positively and in a way that I feel is necessary to address issues in society regarding normativity.
 The point of this emoji set is greater than any single group of people this set might cater to.